-- 5) Students will only be allowed two excused absences or one "unexcused" absence per term.
-An "Excused" absence occurs when a student has an illness or a preapproved absence.
+Students will only be allowed two excused absences or one "unexcused" absence per term.
+An "Excused" absence occurs when a student has an illness or a pre-approved absence.
 "Unexcused" absences occur when a student fails to notify the school of an absence or it has not had prior approval.
 Extended illnesses and extenuating circumstances will be reviewed on an individual basis.
-Excessive absence may lead to disciplinary action up to and including suspension or dismissal. - 6) If a student misses more than 2 calendar days in a term, their grade will be reduced.
+Excessive absence may lead to disciplinary action up to and including suspension or dismissal.

+- 7) If a student misses more than 2 calendar days in a term, their grade will be reduced.
 Refer to the Attendance Rubric for all didactic courses.
 For clinical courses, the Professionalism category will be reduced by 1 point for each excessive day.
-Regular attendance is required in order to acquire the necessary knowledge, skills and experience. - 7) Any additional time used by the student over the allotted time will be made up in the clinical setting ONLY during School breaks (no holidays allowed).
-A student in excess of allotted time will require a physician/medical excuse for each absence. - 8) Any student suspensions MUST be made up after the student's final day in the same rotation where suspension occurred.
+Regular attendance is required in order to acquire the necessary knowledge, skills and experience. - 8) Any additional time used by the student over the allotted time will be made up in the clinical setting ONLY during School breaks (no holidays allowed).

+9) Any student suspensions MUST be made up after the student's final day in the same rotation where suspension occurred.

-EXTENDED ILLNESS/INJURY
+10) EXTENDED ILLNESS/INJURY

-9) If a student has an extended illness or injury, he/she must present a note from their physician stating that they are capable of returning to the clinical area and school.
+a).
+If a student has an extended illness or injury, he/she must present a note from their physician stating that they are capable of returning to the clinical area and school.
 The student and the physician documentation will be reviewed by the Employee Health Services for approval before the student will be allowed to return.

 An extended illness absence is reviewed on an individual basis.
-Students name and date must be present on documentation.
+Students' name and date must be present on documentation.